RhizomeDB/pomo-ipld/README.md

 ## 2.1.6 Capsule

-An OPTIONAL capsule type to clarify the encosed data MAY be used.
+An OPTIONAL capsule type to clarify the enclosed data MAY be used.

 ``` ipldsch
 type FactCapsule struct {